 Your employment is subject to the Company's personnel policies and procedures as they may be interpreted, adopted, revised or deleted from time to time in the Company's sole discretion.
-You will be eligible to participate on the same basis as similarly situated employees in the Company's benefit plans in effect from time to time during your employment.
+You will beeligible to participate on the same basis as similarly-situated employees in the Company's benefit plans in effect from time to time during your employment.
 All matters of eligibility for coverage or benefits under any benefit plan shall be determined in accordance with the provisions of such plan.
 The Company reserves the right to change, alter, or terminate any benefit plan in its sole discretion.
 An overview of our current benefit plans will be provided.

-As set forth above, your employment with the Company will at all times be "at will" which means that either you or the Company may terminate your employment at any time for any reason, with or without advance notice.
+As set forth above, your employment with the Company will, at all times, be "at will" which means that either you or the Company may terminate your employment at any time for any reason, with or without advance notice.

-This offer is contingent on your satisfying the eligibility requirements for employment in the United States and upon your completion of background screening, including reference checks, to the satisfaction of the Company in its sole discretion.
-As a condition of employment, you will be required to sign and comply with the Proprietary Information and Inventions Agreement (to be provided under separate cover), which prohibits unauthorized use or disclosure of the Company's proprietary information, among other obligations.
+This offer is contingent on your satisfying the eligibility requirements for employment in the United States and upon your completion of background screening to the satisfaction of the Company in its solediscretion.
+In connection with your employment with the Company, you will receive and have access to Company confidential information and trade secrets.
+Accordingly, enclosed with this offer letter is an Employee Confidential Information, Inventions, Non-Solicitation and Non-Competition Agreement which contains restrictive covenants and prohibits unauthorized use or disclosure of the Company's confidential information and trade secrets, among other obligations.
+Please review the Employee Confidential Information, Inventions, Non-Solicitation and Non-Competition Agreement and only signit after careful consideration.

 By signing this letter you are representing that you have full authority to accept this position and perform the duties of the position without conflict with any other obligations and that you are not involved in any situation that might create, or appear to create, a conflict of interest with respect to your loyalty to or duties for the Company.
 You specifically warrant that you are not subject to an employment agreement or restrictive covenant preventing full performance of your duties to the Company.
-You agree not to bring to the Company or use in the performance of your responsibilities at the Company any materials or documents of a former employer that are not generally available to the public, unless you have obtained express written authorization from the former employer for their possession and use.
+You agree not to bring to the Company or use in the performance of your responsibilities atthe Company any materials or documents of a former employer that are not generally available to thepublic, unless you have obtained express written authorization from the former employer for their possession and use.
 You also agree to honor all obligations to former employers during your employment with the Company.

-By signing this letter, you acknowledge that the terms described in this letter, together with the Proprietary Information and Inventions Agreement, set forth the entire understanding between us and supersedes any prior representations or agreements, whether written or oral, including but not limited to the Prior Agreement; there are no terms, conditions, representations, warranties or covenants other than those contained herein.
-No term or provision of this letter may be amended waived, released, discharged or modified except in writing, signed by you and an authorized officer of the Company, except that the Company may, in its sole discretion, adjust rate of pay, salaries, incentive compensation, stock plans, benefits, job titles, locations, duties, responsibilities, and reporting relationships.
+By signing this letter, you acknowledge that the terms described in this letter, together with the Employee Confidential Information, Inventions, Non-Solicitation and Non-Competition Agreement, setforth the entire understanding between us and supersedes any prior representations or agreements, whether written or oral; there are no terms, conditions, representations, warranties or covenants other than those contained herein.
+No term or provision of this letter may be amended, waived, released, discharged or modified except in writing, signed by you and an authorized officer of the Company, except that the Company may, in its sole discretion, adjust the rate of pay, salaries, incentive compensation, stock plans, benefits, job titles, locations, duties, responsibilities, and reporting relationships.

 This is an exciting time for our business and for our industry.
 We are confident that your talents and abilities will be a fantastic addition to the Vital Farms crew!
-This offer of employment will expire if not accepted on or before October 16, 2020.
-Please indicate your acceptance of this offer by signing below and returning along with the executed Proprietary Information and Inventions Agreement.
+This offer of employment will expire if not accepted on or before May 31st, 2021.
+Please indicate your acceptance of this offer by signing below and returning along with the executed Employee Confidential Information, Inventions, Non-Solicitationand Non-Competition Agreement.